killshot13/express-smtp-mailer/README.md

 `Ready to send mail!`

-verify the functionality by replacing the `'/example/frontend.js'` dirpath in `routes.js` and `server.js` with your frontend route
+verify full functionality by replacing the `'/example/frontend.js'` dirpath in `routes.js` and `server.js` with your own API routes

 ### Success